 Masters Degree Or Certificate Of Advanced Study In Educational Leadership Cohort Program

-Course Credit: The cohort provides 28 credit hours.
+The cohort program provides 28 credit hours.
 Twelve other credits depend on your own program of study.

-Option 2: Off-Campus Cohorts: This option is similar in philosophy to the one described above although the actual coursework may differ to some extent.
+Occasionally we offer off-campus cohorts in a region of the state.
+This program is similar in philosophy to the one described above although the actual coursework may differ to some extent.
 With prior instructor approval students living in the area may elect to register for a particular course if it helps to meet their career and professional goals.
-We have or have had cohorts in Aroostook County (Presque Isle), Kennebec County (Gardiner), and the Hutchinson Center (Belfast).
+We have or have had cohorts in Aroostook County (Presque Isle), Kennebec County (Gardiner and another one in Fairfield), and the Hutchinson Center (Belfast).

 For information about these programs and future locations please contact: Jo-Ellen Carr, 207.581.2455, or email at firstname.lastname@example.org